-You can’t medicate your grief; at some point you have to stop and the pain comes rushing back.
-Distractions do help; but if you are not grieving your loss, eventually distractions end and you are once again left with the pain.So what does work?
+You can try to medicate your grief, but at some point you have to stop and the pain comes rushing back.
+Distractions do help, but if you are not grieving your loss, eventually distractions end and you are once again left with the pain.

 Patience and purpose are helpful healers.
 Activities and deeds, such as work, hobbies, interests, and volunteering are excellent ways to distract while helping the mind refocus.
 And when you’re in a place where it’s difficult to feel joy, there is satisfaction in accomplishing tasks and joy in helping others.

 Transitions are never easy and this is a tough one to make.
-Everyone works through grief in their own way and in their own time; so cut yourself or your loved one some slack and go with what works.
+Everyone works through grief in their own way and in their own time, so cut yourself or your loved one some slack and go with what works.

 Robbie Miller Kaplan is an author who writes from a unique perspective as a mother who has lost two children.
 She has written How to Say It When You Don't Know What to Say, a guide to help readers communicate effectively when those they care about experience loss, now at a reduced price for e-books for "Illness & Death," "Suicide," "Miscarriage," "Death of a Child," "Death of a Stillborn or Newborn Baby," "Pet Loss," "Caregiver Responsibilities," "Divorce" and "Job Loss."
 All titles are in Amazon's Kindle Store.